By David H. Rothman

 Second, endowment could use matching grants to preserve and even increase local fundraising incentives.

-Third, just as the advocacy spin-off aided pro-library lobbying at local and state levels, the endowment in one way or another could help Friends-style groups refine their fundraising techniques and expand their activities.
-At the national level, the advocacy spin-off could also preserve and increase support for IMLS.
+Third, just as the advocacy spin-off aided pro-library lobbying at federal and state levels, the endowment in one way or another could help local Friends-style groups refine their fundraising techniques and expand their activities.
+At the national level, the advocacy spin-off could preserve and increase support for IMLS.

 THE FIRST STEPS TOWARD AN ENDOWMENT